-Russell Wilson may not want out of Seattle, but he wants more input in team moves and is frustrated with getting sacked so often
+Russell Wilson wants to stay with the Seahawks, but he is frustrated with getting sacked so often

 But center Ethan Pocic and left guard Mike Iupati are free agents, and coach Pete Carroll hinted at the end of the season that the left guard spot, in particular, is one where the team will look to make an upgrade in 2021.

-As for trade rumors, there are two big reasons why he almost certainly wouldn’t be dealt this year —- he has a no-trade clause in his contract, essentially giving him veto power, and it’s sort of hard to imagine where he’d fine a better situation than Seattle’s right now unless for some reason he really just wanted out; and his contract has a $39 million dead cap hit for 2021, meaning if Wilson were traded the Seahawks would have to take that hit as part of an overall salary cap already expected to be lower than last year’s at roughly $181 million.
+As for trade rumors, there are two big reasons why he almost certainly wouldn’t be dealt this year — he has a no-trade clause in his contract, essentially giving him veto power, and it’s sort of hard to imagine where he’d fine a better situation than Seattle’s right now unless for some reason he really just wanted out; and his contract has a $39 million dead cap hit for 2021.
+That means if Wilson were traded the Seahawks would have to take that hit as part of an overall salary cap already expected to be lower than last year’s at roughly $181 million.

-Wilson’s contract runs through the 2023 season and averages $35 million per season, a deal that made him the highest-paid player in NFL history when he signed it in April, 2019 (he is now third behind Patrick Mahomes at $45 million and Deshaun Watson at $39 million).
+Wilson’s contract runs through the 2023 season and averages $35 million per season, a deal that made him the highest-paid player in NFL history when he signed it in April 2019.
+He is now third behind Patrick Mahomes at $45 million and Deshaun Watson at $39 million.

 Wilson, though, didn’t necessarily throw water on the idea he could be moved someday.

-Asked by Patrick he thinks the Seahawks have gotten calls for him he said “yeah, i definitely believe they have gotten calls, for sure.
+Asked by Patrick he thinks the Seahawks have gotten calls for him he said, “Yeah, I definitely believe they have gotten calls, for sure.
 I think anytime you are a player that tries to produce every week and has done it consistently I think people are going to call for sure.
 It’s part of the process.’’

-Asked if he thinks he’s available he said “I’m not sure if I’m available or not — that’s a Seahawks question.’’
+Asked if he thinks he’s available, he said, “I’m not sure if I’m available or not — that’s a Seahawks question.’’

-But then Wilson made an uncharacteristic acknowledgement that he could well someday end up playing somewhere else.
+But then Wilson made an uncharacteristic acknowledgment that he could well someday end up playing somewhere else.

 “The reality of professional sports is things happen, things change,’’ Wilson said. “‘I’m not sure how long I will play in Seattle.
 I think hopefully it will be forever.
 But things change, obviously, along the way.
 You focus on what you can control every day and try to the best version of yourself.”